General Frequently Asked Questions

 Tough Lotus offers various different classes multiple times a week, please check our calendar schedule for availability.

-Tough Lotus We strongly recommend taking an Intro and a Balanced class prior to Tough Lotus.
+Tough Lotus Intro is required first and we recommend taking a Balanced class prior to Tough Lotus as well.
 Tough Lotus classes are more challenging and comprised of 50 minutes of flexibility, stability, balance and strength training followed by 10 minutes of spinal decompression and relaxation.
 If you have not tried aerial fitness before, you may want to start with Balanced Lotus.
 Tough Lotus classes are larger in size and faster moving than Balanced.
 The definition of “tough” in this class is all up to you, we aren’t going to police your effort….but you will know when it’s “tough”.
 Intro to Aerial Fitness Required first.

 How high off the ground is the swing?